sotomaque/emoji-map/CONFIGURATION.md

 1. Never commit API keys to source control
 2. Use environment variables for key injection
 3. Consider implementing API key restrictions in the Google Cloud Console
+4. Ensure `.env` files are in your `.gitignore`
-4. The API key is never stored in the app bundle, making it impossible for users to extract it
+5. The API key is never stored in the app bundle, making it impossible for users to extract it

 ## Troubleshooting